-You will be required to cover a minimum of 20 days per year in order to maintain your position on the OT roster.
+You are required to cover a minimum of 20 days per year in order to maintain your position on the OT roster.
 The Ontario Teachers Pension Plan (OTPP) allows you to work for a maximum of 50 days per school year without affecting your pension.
 If you go over 50 days, your pension could be affected.
 It is, however, possible to work more than 50 days.
-See the OTPP website for details.
+See page 28 and go to the OTPP website for more details.
+The OTBU cannot advise you on the work limit for retirees, consult the OTPP website.

-For the past three years the OTPP and the Ministry of Education increased the maximum days from 50 to 95.
-Each September the number is reset to 50.
+In the past the OTPP and the Ministry of Education have increased the maximum days from 50 to 95.
+This was not done in 2023-2024.
+In any case each September the number is reset to 50.
 Any decision to increase the number of allowable days again will be made, if at all, later in the school year.
 There is no guarantee that in future years the allowable limit will be raised.

 Your per diem rate as a daily OT is prescribed by our Collective Agreement (see below).
-Should you cover for one teacher's timetable for ten consecutive days or more, including prep and marking responsibilities, you would be deemed a Long-Term Occasional teacher, LTO, and your remuneration would be based on your position on the contract teachers salary grid.
+Should you cover for one teacher's timetable for ten consecutive days or more, likely by that time to include prep and marking responsibilities, you would be deemed a Long-Term Occasional teacher (LTO) and your remuneration would be based on your position on the contract teachers salary grid.
+See page 40